open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The `TraceIdRatioBased` sampler MUST ignore the parent `SampledFlag`.
 For respecting the parent `SampledFlag`, see the `ParentBased` sampler specified below.

+Note that the "ratio-based" part of this Sampler's name implies that it makes a probability decision directly from the TraceID, even though it was not not originally specified in an exact way.
+In the present specification,the Sampler decision is more nuanced: only a portion of the identifier is used, after checking whether the OpenTelemetry TraceState field contains an explicit trace randomness value.

 [W3CCONTEXTMAIN]: https://www.w3.org/TR/trace-context-2

 ##### `TraceIdRatioBased` sampler configuration